- Fee assured

 As testaments to his strive for excellence, he has been awarded multiple research grants and numerous national and international prizes (from the American Thyroid Association and British Association of Endocrine and Thyroid Surgeons).
 He has authored over 30 peer-reviewed publications, many in prestigious journals, and several specialist surgical book chapters including the world famous text book 'The Surgery of the Thyroid and Parathyroid Glands', edited by Professor Greg Randolph of Massachusetts General Hospital and Harvard University.

 After the Advanced Endocrine Surgery Fellowship, he further trained to perform minimally invasive 'key-hole' thyroid and parathyroid surgery under the pioneers of this technique; Professor David Terris (USA) and Professor Paulo Miccoli (Italy).
 In addition, Professor Kim has completed a dedicated 'Robotic and Endoscopic Thyroid Surgery Fellowship' at the prestigious Severance Endoscopic and Robotic Institute (Seoul).
 Here he was mentored by the world famous Professor Chung who has pioneered the transaxillary "scarless" robotic and endoscopic thyroidectomy.
-Professor Kim represents one of only two surgeons in the UK who performs "scarless" Transaxillary endoscopic and robotic thyroid and parathyroid surgery.
+Professor Kim represents one of only a few surgeons in the UK who performs "scarless" Transaxillary endoscopic and robotic thyroid and parathyroid surgery.

 Areas of interest

 Minimally invasive 'key hole' (endoscopic) & robotic surgery;

 Thyroid & Parathyroid disorders / 'key-hole' gland surgery;